Contents

 While premium bonds offer the potential for higher returns, they also come with certain risks:

-- Credit risk: If the bond issuer experiences financial difficulties or defaults on its debt obligations, the bond’s value may decrease significantly.
+Credit risk.
+If the bond issuer experiences financial difficulties or defaults on its debt obligations, its value may decrease significantly.
 Investors should carefully assess the bond issuer’s creditworthiness before investing.

 To mitigate these risks, investors can diversify their bond portfolios by investing in bonds with different maturities, credit ratings, and issuers.
 Additionally, it’s important to monitor interest rate trends and adjust the bond portfolio accordingly.
 By understanding the factors influencing bond prices and yields, investors can make informed decisions about investing in premium bonds.